✔️ Can use the internet

 Google Messages can’t be installed on iPhones, and it lacks some of the great options that we get with other apps.

 This is for Google Messages review.
 I hope the review helped you understand Google Messages.
-Please let me know your views in the comments and subscribe to the newsletter to stay updated.
+Please let me know your comments and subscribe to the newsletter to stay updated.